larson-group/clubb_release/LLM_prompts/update_python_api_and_drivers.md

 The broad goal is to make the Python API, Python driver, and JAX driver structurally match the current Fortran implementation after Fortran refactors.
 This usually means updating f2py-facing wrapper signatures, fixing changed cross-module public routine argument lists, moving Python-side calculations to match newly internalized Fortran helper behavior, and keeping the Python and JAX driver copies in sync.

+Do not automatically apply this prompt after every Fortran change that might affect Python.
+If you are doing other Fortran work and notice that argument lists for cross-module public routines have changed, remind the user that the Python API and Python/JAX drivers may need follow-up updates, then ask whether they want that fix-up done now.
+Apply this prompt only when the user has asked for Python API/driver work, has agreed to the follow-up, or the current task explicitly includes keeping Python wrappers and drivers in sync.

 Do the work in this order:

 1. Inspect the recent Fortran changes in `src/CLUBB_core`.